Year of the Dog

 History of the New Year Parade

-This will be the 159th anniversary of the Chinese New Year Parade in San Francisco.
-In the time when many Chinese were immigrating to the United States in search of a better life, many settled in the San Francisco Bay Area.
-As a way of passing down their customs from generation to generation, they continued Chinese traditions through festivals and celebrations—including the Chinese New Year Parade.
+This will be the 160th anniversary of the Chinese New Year Parade in San Francisco.
+Many Chinese immigrating to the United States in search of a better life choose to settle in the Bay Area, passing down their customs from generation to generation.
+Among the ways they built their traditions were through festivals and celebrations—including the Chinese New Year Parade.

-Today, the parade in San Francisco is the largest Chinese cultural event celebrated in the United States, with the largest attendance of people of various Chinese communities and organizations in California.
+Today, the parade in San Francisco is the largest Chinese cultural event celebrated in the U.S, with the largest attendance of people of various Chinese communities and organizations in California.

 An Honored Tradition: The Academy Parade Floats